ammo888/Hilbert-Encryption/README.md

 Higher values of n are not advised.

+MAKE SURE TEXT FILE IS LESS THAN 16 KB.

 Make sure txt file to encrypt is in the same folder as encrypt.py, decrypt.py.

 To encrypt txt file: (output saved as hilbert.png)